Is SSE undervalued based on future cash flows and its price relative to the stock market?

 SSE's revenue and profit over the past 5 years is shown below, any years where they have experienced a loss will show up in red.

 Performance last year

 We want to ensure a company is making the most of what it has available.
 This is done by comparing the return (profit) to a company's available funds, assets and capital.

-- Poor return on shareholders funds (ROE) last year.
+- Strong return on shareholders funds (ROE) last year.

 - SSE performed above the Utilities industry average based on return on assets (ROA) last year.

 - Performance based on revenue producing assets (ROCE) has been diminishing over 3 years.

 We assess SSE's performance over the past 5 years by checking for:

 - Has earnings per share (EPS) increased in past 5 years?
 (1 check)

 - Has the EPS growth in the last year exceeded that of the Utilities industry?
 (1 check)